 Leadership and Sponsors

 Jerome A. Paulson, MD, FAAP is the Director and Professor of Pediatrics at the George Washington University School of Medicine & Health Sciences and Professor of Environmental & Occupational Health at the GW School of Public Health & Health Services.
-He is the Medical Director for National & Global Affairs of the Children’s Health Advocacy Institute at the Children’s National Medical Center.
+He is the Medical Director for National & Global Affairs of the Children’s Health Advocacy Institute at Children’s National.

 Dr. Paulson serves as chairperson for the American Academy of Pediatrics Council on Environmental Health and serves on the Children’s Health Protection Advisory Committee for the US Environmental Protection Agency.
 In October 2004 he was a Dozor Visiting Professor at Ben Gurion University in Beer Sheva, Israel.
 He lectured there and throughout Israel on children’s environmental health.
 He was a recipient of a Soros Advocacy Fellowship for Physicians from the Open Society Institute and worked with the Children’s Environmental Health Network, and has also served as a special assistant to the director of the National Center on Environmental Health of the CDC working on children’s environmental health issues.
 He is the editor of the October, 2001 and the February and April 2007 editions of Pediatric Clinics of North America on children’s environmental health.
 He has served on numerous boards and committees related to children’s environmental health.